Skip to Main Content

 Click here for the Top 3 Strategies to Increase Retail Media Profitability in 2024

-3. Secondhand marketplaces compete for consumer attention
+3. Secondhand marketplaces compete for consumer attention—and offer a new entry point for traditional commerce players

 With cost-of-living increases and sustainable purchasing habits on the rise, secondhand marketplaces, rental platforms and resale are going to accelerate more than ever before.

-While third-party C2C marketplaces like ThredUp, eBay and even Facebook Marketplace have thus far dominated the secondhand market, new B2C and even B2B marketplaces are on the rise.
+While third-party C2C marketplaces like ThredUp, Vinted, eBay and even Facebook Marketplace have thus far dominated the secondhand market, new B2C and even B2B marketplaces are on the rise.

 “Retailers that can automate the authenticity and wear identification using artificial intelligence will create cost-savings and generate a competitive advantage in this growing market.”